The details

 Accommodation: Hobbit Houses (!!) -

-Elevation Gain: 3,000ft
+Elevation Gain: ~3,000ft

-Accommodation: Tent camping -
+Accommodation: Boutique Hotel -

 Today is all about exploring the legendary Machu Picchu: one of the New Seven Wonders of the World and the most iconic remnant of the Inca Empire.
 After an early breakfast, we’ll hike up the steep, switchback trail to the entrance gates.
 (Optional: take the bus!)

-Arriving early means we will get a chance to witness the citadel at its most peaceful, just as the rising sun begins to light up the surrounding peaks and push mist from the stone terraces—an unforgettable sight.We will explore sacred temples, intricate stonework, and the Temple of the Sun.
+Arriving early means we will get a chance to witness the citadel at its most peaceful, just as the rising sun begins to light up the surrounding peaks and push mist from the stone terraces.
+It’s an unforgettable sight.We will explore sacred temples, intricate stonework, and the Temple of the Sun.
 Along the way, our local guide will share stories of Inca engineering brilliance, cultural practices, and the mysteries that still surround this awe-inspiring site perched high in the Andes.

 After soaking in the majesty of Machu Picchu, we will have one final lunch with our amazing local guides and porters before boarding the Vistadome Train: a glass-domed experience that offers panoramic views of the lush Sacred Valley landscapes.